She Remembers Who She Is: Removing Limiting Beliefs By Chidinma Victory Oforji

 “You just got lucky.”

-It thrives in systems that tell women, especially women of colour, who already have to the burden of race to be grateful for being in the room, instead of recognising that we belong there.
+It thrives in cultures that reward conformity, silence difference, and ask Black and Brown peopl, particularly women of colour, who already carry the burden of race to be thankful for access instead of confident in belonging.

 “You?
 You’re not ready.”

-You can feel like an imposter and still show up powerfully.
+You can feel unsure and still show up powerfully.

-So when that voice says, “Who do you think you are?”
+So when that voice asks, “Who do you think you are?”

 Answer back: